 Ushers help patrons to their seats and monitor the auditorium doors during performances.
 Ushers are asked to become familiar with the auditorium seating charts so they are able to respond to enquiries, manage patron seating issues and latecomers if required.

-Merchandisers work closely with the event promoters and performers to promote and sell any merchandise they have at the event including CDs, t-shirts etc. Merchandisers must be comfortable handing cash, making change and could be asked to use debit/credit card machines.
+Merchandisers work closely with the event promoters and performers to promote and sell any merchandise they have at the event including CDs, t-shirts etc. Merchandisers must be comfortable handling cash, making change and could be asked to use debit/credit card machines.